oleg-derevenetz/bwping/README.md

 request   messages   with   given   rate,  and  remote  host should quickly respond  on  these  messages  and should have no  ICMP  bandwidth  limiting turned on.

+3. Each  bwping  and  bwping6 process should use its own ICMP Echo Request Identifier  value  to  reliably distinguish between ICMP Echo Reply packets destined for each of these processes.

 If  some  of  these  requirements  are  not  satisfied then the measurement results  will  be  inadequate  or  fail completely.
 In general, for testing